 Legal research engines layer AI on top of large legal databases (case law, statutes, regulatory filings) for first-pass research, brief drafting, and citation summarization.
 Top picks: Thomson Reuters CoCounsel, Lexis+ AI.
 GC AI also runs multi-agent legal research across authoritative sources, government sites, and primary law for first-pass research with citations, covered in The 10 Best AI Tools for Legal Research.

 Contract lifecycle management with AI platforms store, route, and track contracts, with AI on top for clause extraction and risk flagging.
 Teams typically pair a CLM with a separate legal AI platform.
+Contract Management AI: The Risk Problem CLMs Never Solved breaks down why many in-house teams still rely on dedicated legal AI for clause-level risk analysis and compliance review.
 Top pick: Ironclad AI.

 Legal ops platforms with AI are operational software for legal departments, covering matter intake, outside counsel management, e-billing, and spend analytics, with AI features layered on.
 Top picks: Brightflag, Streamline AI.
 GC AI covers a meaningful slice of in-house legal ops (intake, triage, contract routing) inside its core workflow.